Why You Need a Business Plan

 Keeps You Motivated

-Now and then, even the most-driven owner may feel unenthusiastic or exhausted by work.
-The occasional rendezvous with your business plan can reignite the spark you had in the beginning and remind yourself why you’re working so hard.
+Now and then, even the most driven owner may feel unenthusiastic or exhausted by work.
+The occasional review of your business plan can reignite the spark you had in the beginning and remind yourself why you’re working so hard.
 In addition to seeing progress you’ve already made, a business plan can help keep your eyes on the prize, when they might be drifting to the defeats.

 Helps in Securing Funding